-1. Extend the outer rails as illustrated above.
-2. Align the inner rails of the chassis with the outer rails on the rack.
-3. Slide the inner rails into the outer rails, keeping the pressure even on both sides.
-When the chassis has been pushed completely into the rack, it should click into the locked position.
-4. Optional screws may be used to secure the to hold the front of the chassis to the rack.
+1. Confirm that the inner rails (A) and rail extensions (B) are properly installed.
+Confirm that the outer rails (C) and outer rail extensions (D) are correctly installed on the rack.
+2. Line chassis inner rails with the front of the rack outer rails.
+3. Slide the chassis inner rails into the rack outer rails, keeping the pressure even on both sides.
+(It may be necessary to depress the locking tabs when inserting the rails).
+When the server has been pushed completely into the rack, you should hear the locking tabs "click" into the locked position.
+4. If necessary, insert and tighten the thumbscrews that hold the front of the server to the rack.